-A $4.50 wonder from Aldi, the La Cornada Crianza Tempranillo.
-Bulk Buy!
+A $4.99 wonder from Aldi, the La Cornada Crianza Tempranillo.
+Highly Recommended!

-The La Cornada Crianza Tempranillo is available exclusively at Aldi and sells for the ridiculously low price of $4.49.
+The La Cornada Crianza Tempranillo is available exclusively at Aldi and sells for the ridiculously low price of $4.99 (which is actually up 50 cents from the 2015 vintage).
 The wine is bottled by Felix Solis and imported by Mack & Schuhle Inc.

 These are the type of finds we absolutely love.
-They’re so good, it almost boggles the mind.
-How can a wine that spends 6 months in American oak retail for less than $5??
+With a price so low, it almost boggles the mind.
+How can a wine that spends 6 months in American oak retail for only $5??
 Heck, it must cost almost that much to get it here from Spain!

 One reason could be the lack of name recognition of the Valdepenas region, right in the middle of Spain and overshadowed by places like Rioja, Ribera del Duero and others.
 Regardless of where it came from this is incredibly solid stuff for such an unbelievably low price.

-The first thing that happens when you take a sip, is the thought, "How can this only cost $4.49??”
+The first thing that happens when you take a sip, is the thought, "How can this only cost $4.99??"
 This is a really well-made wine.
 It's smooth.
 It's spicy.
 It's balanced.
 It's delicious.
-To be fair, it's not terribly complex or anything but it is head and shoulders above anything else at this low price point.
+To be fair, it's not very complex at all but it is head and shoulders above anything else at this low price point.

 It ends dry and very long.
-(Yes, really — this is a $4.50 wine with a very long finish.)
+(Yes, really -- this is a $5 wine with a very long finish.)
 Spice, dark fruit and other light oaky touches linger nicely.
-Bulk Buy!
+Highly Recommended!